awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.md

 1. Ensure that the **Watch Expressions** area of the **Debugger** window is still watching `event['subject']`, `context['memoryLimitInMB']`, and `sns.endpoint.hostname`\.

-1. On the run tab from the previous step, choose the icon that looks like a bug\. \(It switches from grey to green\.\)
+1. On the run tab from the previous step, choose the icon that looks like a bug\. \(It switches from gray to green\.\)

 1. Choose **Run**\.